 Inkwenkwezi Private Game Reserve is an extremely special place with some unique experiences for guests.
-We offer game drives (safaris), quad bike riding, canoeing, bird-watching, and several different types of hikes.
+We offer Game Drives (safaris), Quad Bike riding, Canoeing, Bird-watching, an Umtiza Forest Walk.
 What sets Inkwenkwezi apart is the unique aspects of the game reserve.
-Apart from being a conventional Big 5 game reserve – with lions, leopards, elephant, buffalo and rhino – we also have genuine, and rare, white lions.
-What is meant by “genuine” is that the white lions are not albino lions, which would be devoid of all colour pigmentation.
+Apart from being a conventional Big 4 game reserve – with Lions, Leopards, Buffalo and White Rhino – we also have genuine, and rare, White Lions.
+What is meant by “genuine” is that the White Lions are not albino lions, which would be devoid of all colour pigmentation.
 White lions actually have colour pigmentation, which is seen in the black pads on their paws and their black noses – it is just that their fur is white due to a recessive gene.
 They are, as you can probably imagine, incredible to see.

 Inkwenkwezi has five different regional eco-systems (biomes) and a tidal saltwater estuary, with ebb and flow, within the reserve.
 Included in this is an Umtiza tree forest (the second largest population in South Africa – more than 300 trees in a 1ha area).
 The Umtiza listeriana is a rare tree species in the legume family, found only in a small area of the Eastern Cape.